Hans Moravec

-Hans Peter Moravec (born November 30, 1948, Kautzen, Austria) is a computer scientist and an adjunct faculty member at the Robotics Institute of Carnegie Mellon University in Pittsburgh, USA.
-He is known for his work on robotics, artificial intelligence, and writings on the impact of technology.
+Hans Peter Moravec (born November 30, 1948) is an Austrian-born Canadian computer scientist and an adjunct faculty member at the Robotics Institute of Carnegie Mellon University in Pittsburgh, U.S. He is known for his work on robotics, artificial intelligence, and writings on the impact of technology.
 Moravec also is a futurist with many of his publications and predictions focusing on transhumanism.
 Moravec developed techniques in computer vision for determining the region of interest (ROI) in a scene.

 Career

 Moravec attended Loyola College in Montreal for two years and transferred to Acadia University, where he received his BSc in mathematics in 1969.
 He received his MSc in computer science in 1971 from the University of Western Ontario.
 He then earned a PhD in computer science from Stanford University in 1980 for a TV-equipped robot which was remotely controlled by a large computer (the Stanford Cart).
 The robot was able to negotiate cluttered obstacle courses.
 Another achievement in robotics was the discovery of new approaches for robot spatial representation such as 3D occupancy grids.
 He also developed the idea of bush robots.

 Moravec joined the newly established Robotics Institute at Carnegie Mellon in 1980 as a research scientist, becoming research professor in 1995.
 He has been an adjunct professor at the institute since 2005.

 Moravec was a cofounder of Seegrid Corporation of Pittsburgh, Pennsylvania, in 2003, which is a robotics company with one of its goals being to develop a fully autonomous robot capable of navigating its environment without human intervention.

 He is also somewhat known for his work on space tethers.